 This is a tax-free benefit for anyone under 65 who, because of illness or disability, needs help looking after themselves or has walking difficulties.
 It used to be known as the disability living allowance.
 Click here to be redirected to gov.uk.

 Universal Credit is a payment to help with your living costs.
 You may be able to get it if you’re on a low income or out of work.

 If you currently receive any of these benefits, you can’t claim Universal Credit at the same time.

 Universal Credit is being introduced in stages across the UK.
 You don’t need to do anything until you hear from the Department for Work and Pensions (DWP) about moving to Universal Credit, unless you have a change in circumstances.
 Click here to be redirected to gov.uk.

 Winter fuel payment

-If you were born on or before 5 July 1953 (for winter 2016 to 2017 - this date changes every year), you could get between £100 and £300 tax-free to help you pay for keeping warm in winter.
+If you are state pension age or over, you could get between £100 and £300 tax-free to help you pay for keeping warm in winter.
 You should receive it automatically if you get the state pension.
 Otherwise you need to make a claim.
 Click here to be redirected to gov.uk.